Rapha149/ArmorStandEditor/README.md

   # Making your armor stand private so that only you can open its ASE inventory.
   privateArmorstand:
+    # Whether or not armor stands should become private when first accessed.
+    autoPrivate: false
     enabled: true
     permission: null